Rapid initiation

 The Global Hemostasis with Lysis cartridge runs three assays in parallel — CK, CRT, and CFF — producing a profile of clot initiation, clot strength, fibrinogen contribution, and fibrinolysis from a single citrated sample.
 In trauma, that distinction reshapes the resuscitation.

 Citrated Rapid TEG — tissue factor plus kaolin activation.
-Fastest channel to results; CRT.MA gives an early read on clot strength and guides treatment faster than conventional coagulation tests
+Fastest channel to results in active hemorrhage; CRT.MA gives an early read on clot strength when waiting on conventional labs costs blood.

 Citrated Kaolin — the workhorse channel.
 CK.R reflects clot initiation and points us toward plasma rather than reflexive platelet transfusion; CK.MA is the integrated read on overall clot strength.

-Citrated Functional Fibrinogen — abciximab additive isolates the fibrinogen contribution to MA.
+Citrated Functional Fibrinogen — platelets are inhibited so the MA reflects fibrinogen alone.
 FFMA reframes cryoprecipitate or concentrate as a goal-directed decision rather than empiric replacement.

 “Goal-directed resuscitation is not just about giving less product.
 It is about giving the right product at the right moment — and being able to explain why at the end of the case.”